ASK KNOX

 claude --dangerously-skip-permissions Launches in bypass mode — Claude auto-approves all tool calls without prompting.
 Use only in sandboxed, controlled environments.
 Never in production codebases.

-claude --model claude-3-5-sonnet-20241022 Specifies which Claude model to use.
-The default is typically the latest Sonnet.
-Use this to pin a specific model version.
+claude --model claude-sonnet-4-6 Specifies which Claude model to use.
+The default is the current Sonnet (Claude Sonnet 4.6).
+Pass --model claude-opus-4-8 to pin Opus for a complex task, or pin any specific model version this way.

 claude --debug Enables verbose debug logging.
 Shows internal state, API calls, and timing information.
 Use when diagnosing installation or authentication issues.